 - High School students will begin receiving their Shasta College Debit Card from Higher One beginning late July 2015.
 Visit our "Shasta College Debit Card /Higher One" webpage using the Financial Aid menu for additional information

 - Apply for Shasta College High School Scholarships; available January 2015.
 Visit our "Scholarship" webpage using the Financial Aid Menu for additional information

 - College students must have a government issued photo ID such as a driver's license, state photo ID, passport or military photo ID.

-Note: The Financial Aid Homepage will list the dates we start processing for the 15/16 academic year.
-If you have completed all the steps listed and your "My Documents" does not request 15/16 forms, verify your legal name, date of birth and social security number with FAFSA and the Shasta College Admissions and Records Office.
-Make appropriate corrections and within 1 week check your "My Documents".
+Note: The Financial Aid Homepage will list the dates we start processing for the 15-16 academic year.
+If you have completed all the steps listed and your "My Forms" does not request 15-16 forms, verify your legal name, date of birth and social security number with FAFSA and the Shasta College Admissions and Records Office.
+Make appropriate corrections and within 1 week check your "My Forms".